MartinThoma/MartinThoma.github.io/_posts/2013-02-21-how-to-check-if-two-line-segments-intersect.md

 <h2>Bounding boxes</h2>
 You can draw boxes around line segments such that the edges of the boxes are in parallel to the coordinate axes:

-{% caption align="aligncenter" width="250" caption="Two line segments with their bounding boxes" url="../images/2013/02/line-segments-bounding-box-250x300.png" alt="Two line segments with their bounding boxes" title="" height="300" class="size-medium wp-image-57731" %}
+{% caption align="aligncenter" width="250" caption="Two line segments with their bounding boxes" url="../images/2013/02/line-segments-bounding-box-250x300.png" alt="Two line segments with their bounding boxes" caption="Two line segments with their bounding boxes" height="300" class="size-medium wp-image-57731" %}

 With this image in mind, it is obvious that the bounding boxes need to intersect if the lines should intersect.
 At this point you have to make a decision: If the endpoint of one line is on the other line, is this an intersection?
 I think so.
 If two lines have at least one point in common, they intersect.
 If two bounding boxes have at least one point in common, they intersect.